On the Hurwitz existence problem for branched covers of the projective line

 \begin{cor} The Hurwitz moduli space $\H_{g,k;\e}$ is nonempty if and only if the Riemann-Hurwitz condition \eqref{eq:RH_cond3} holds. \end{cor}

 The authors thank Margherita Lelli-Chiesa and Carlo Petronio for enlightning conversations and correspondence on the matter.
 A.L.K. was partially supported by the Trond Mohn Foundation's project ``Pure Mathematics in Norway''.
 C.C. and S.T. are members of GNSAGA of the Istituto Nazionale di Alta Matematica ``F. Severi''.
+In the first version of the note posted on arXiV we claimed that the Hurwitz existence problem was not known in the case we consider here; we would like to thank Gianluca Faraco for pointing out to us that the result had been proved in \cite{CFG}.